Noble, Denis. Dance to the Tune of Life: Biological Relativity. Cambridge, Cambridge 2016. NF; 1/21.

 I came across this book reading a book I got bored with and didn’t finish: Man’s 4th Best Hospital, a late follow-up of Dr. Sam Shem’s 1978 best-seller The House of God (Shem is a pseudonym for psychiatrist Stephen Bergman) which I recently reread having first had fun with it just after finishing my medical internship.
 House of God was starkly accurate if a bit overstated about the weird sociology of medical training and practice in the 70s.
 Bergman was a Rhodes scholar who studied under Dr. Noble at Cambridge.

-Imagine stopping time and doing whatever it takes to inventory absolutely all that is there according to a completed physics, and then letting time move forward by the tiniest possible increment, and stopping it again.
+Imagine stopping time and doing whatever it takes to inventory absolutely everything (or even just a limited piece of that universal everything) according to a completed physics, and then letting time move forward by the tiniest possible increment, and stopping it again.
 If physical causation is the only thing driving events, what is present after our imaginary tiny time increment can’t exist except as a result of what was there before the increment, can it?
-Not unless something extra-physical, “magic” or mysterious to our scientific understanding somehow intervenes.
+Not unless something extra-physical, “magic” or mysterious to a determinist understanding somehow intervenes.
 Scientific material determinism says no, there’s no magic so no mystery, because whatever completed physics finally finds is all there really is.
 But my life experience tells me that extra-physical things exist or may exist and maybe just haven’t yet been explained because physics isn’t completed and may never be.
 I like the humility and honesty of that agnosticism, which is a good friend to mystery.
-Admitting we don’t know what’s going on would leave the future open instead of predetermined.
+Admitting we don’t know what’s going on would leave at least some part of the future open instead of predetermined.

 So what is Dr. Noble’s “open” approach, and what are his arguments?
 Here’s what I took from reading him.
 Focusing on genetics, he points out that germ (sperm and ovum) cells in sexually reproducing animals including humans contain a lot more than just DNA.
 When the two cells join they carry with them into the single-celled zygote a complex mass of organized non-DNA material.
 As a baby forms that single cell divides repeatedly and soon turns into many different kinds of cells (brain, muscle, bone, liver etc.).
 Recent careful observation of the way these cells divide and specialize shows that mechanisms exist in the cells that appear to tell DNA (which is completely identical in all the cells) what to do.
 Which proteins to make and not make in what quantity over what periods of time and in what order, and therefore how to do the hundreds of different things cells become specialized to do.
 Big long tracts of human (for example) DNA appear never to be used: they are considered “junk” by many neo-Darwinists.
 But mechanisms in the cell can rearrange DNA’s activity through sequencing and turning on or off different parts of its transcription process.
 DNA may have, or be, a living creature’s blueprint, but without the rest of the cell DNA is just a very large molecule sitting there doing nothing.